 3. The patient must also request that his religious affiliation not be included in the directory.
 This is important because a clergy member could access the patient unless the hospital had specific instructions to exclude such intrusions.
 That way, the hospital will not even inform clergy members of the person’s hospital stay.

 4. If the patient is unconscious, someone else must take action to protect his privacy.
 The media is aware of its rights when it comes to gathering information.
 You must know how to ensure that you and your company’s key players are unlisted in the hospital directory.

 5. Hire a PR firm.
 For the sake of your company’s high-level executives’ privacy, you need to have a plan in case of a health problem.
 Axia Public Relations knows how to take proactive measures and create an effective crisis-management plan.

-Download our free e-book Managing Public Relations in a Crisis to learn what steps to take and how to create a plan now for your company’s future.
+Download our e-book Managing Public Relations in a Crisis to learn what steps to take and how to create a plan now for your company’s future.

 Featured image credit: 123rf.com